hason29/Windows-Optimization-Toolbox/README.md

 # Windows Optimization Toolbox (Compatible with windows 10 and 11)
-This script is the combination of many scripts and gists from github and the internet with features of my own.
+• This script is the combination of many scripts and gists from github and the internet with features of my own.
 This script is built to optimize windows for maximum performance

+• Before doing anything, Create a "System Restore Point" from Windows Toolbox. just in case if thing does not goes as u like or you want to revert back in previous state.
+It's Completely Safe to use because everything is reversible
 # System Tweaks

 • Removed Telemetry